CMS Selects GE’s IT for Physician Quality Reporting Initiative

 More like this

-- July 1 Marks the Launch of CMS Physician Quality Reporting Initiative
+- CMS Selects GE’s IT for Physician Quality Reporting Initiative